Juniper Peak

 Rainbow Peak, Rainbow Wall and Magic Mountain (Juniper Peak is hidden)

-Cholla and barrel cactus
+Cholla and barrel cacti

 Hedgehog cactus

-Approaching Pine Creek Canyon.
+Approaching Pine Creek Canyon

-We clamber up some boulders.
+We clambered up some boulders

 Past the boulders

-Side-blotched lizard
+Small lizard

 Looking back